-Action: On motion by Parker and second by Robinson the Committee voted to recommend that the board authorize the president and CEO to execute an agreement with the selected consultant for the Regional Fleet and Facilities Study at a cost not to exceed \$967,500.
+Action: On motion by Jones and second by Allen the board authorized the President/CEO to negotiate and execute an agreement with CPL for the Regional Fleet and Facilities Study at a cost not to exceed \$987,500.
 The motion was carried unanimously.